What is CashTokens and why is it exciting?

 How is it different to SLP (Simple Ledger Protocol) tokens?

 SLP tokens was a previous somewhat-similar implementation of tokens on BCH.
-CashTokens is distinct from SLP in several ways:
+CashTokens is distinct from SLP in several important ways:

-- Miner validation: Crucially, SLP tokens were not miner validated (they were built at a layer above the protocol), while BCH tokens are miner validated (they are native to the protocol).
+• Miner validation: Crucially, SLP tokens were not miner validated (they were built at a layer above the protocol), while BCH tokens are miner validated (they are native to the protocol).
 This means that SLP token transactions received by apps (e.g. wallets) had to check the entire history of each token to verify whether or not they were authentic.
 The more popular a token became, the slower the token apps became in response because the history of transfers to check got longer and longer.
 This problem was an even worse burden for SLP infrastructure, which had the same problem for EVERY kind of SLP token simultaneously.
-This meant much infrastructure was not high performing or well-maintained.
+This meant most SLP infrastructure was not high performing or well-maintained.
 In contrast, CashTokens transactions are valid by default if a wallet receives them (just as Bitcoin Cash transactions are) because nodes would not broadcast them and miners would not mine them in the first place if they weren't.
 Therefore successful CashTokens growth will not be hampered by a self-limiting negative feedback loop in the same way as SLP tokens were.
 No extra infrastructure for token validating is required either.

-- Power: SLP tokens covered a far more limited set of functionality (token creation, transfers, burning & dividend payments).
+• Power: SLP tokens covered a far more limited set of functionality (token creation, transfers, burning & dividend payments).
 CashTokens has the same power, but also generic power to do many things beyond that (such as communication between BCH controlling contracts).
 This suggests that many things can and will be built with CashTokens to drive engagement that were not even possible with SLP.

-- Problems with non-integrated software: SLP tokens could be accidentally burned by non-supporting BCH software - leading to frustrated users and ecosystem wide issues.
+• Problems with non-integrated software: SLP tokens could be accidentally burned by non-supporting BCH software - leading to frustrated users and ecosystem wide issues.
 CashTokens cannot be accidentally received (or burnt / lost) by wallets and applications that are not aware of it.

 Skeptics of CashTokens may note the high effort and low overall community support and success of SLP tokens and reasonably question if CashTokens is a lot of hype on a distraction that will end with similar long term results.
 Only time and proven success of CashTokens can refute those concerns, but the categoric difference in the tech and early indications of community enthusiasm bode well.